-Vertical videos are on the rise and, in today’s world, it seems to make sense.
+The popularity of vertical videos is on the rise and, in today’s world, it makes sense.

-Vertical videos are defined as a standard horizontal video (16:9) turned on its side, so the content is taller than it is wide (2:3).
+Vertical videos are defined as the standard horizontal video (16:9) turned on its side, so the content is taller than it is wide (2:3).

 Horizontal videos, the traditional viewing mode, are not completely in line with how people currently use their phones.
 Robert John Davis, founder of the Advanced Video Practice at Ogilvy & Mather says, “While mobile consumers can turn their devices horizontally, data trends suggest that they don’t want to.”

-Vertical videos make it easier for the viewer to watch video content, hence their rise in popularity.
+Vertical videos make it easier for viewers to watch video, hence their rise in popularity.
 While turning the phone may not seem like a difficult task, content creators are one step ahead of the viewer and have used vertical videos to make content consumption even easier, eliminating the need to change your phone’s orientation.
 In a way, horizontal videos no longer “fit” (literally) the needs of the viewer.

 Wondering how you can use vertical video to tell your brand’s story?
 Here are our top three examples of successful vertical video campaigns.

 When BMW wanted to market its sustainable energy vehicle to millennials, it turned to Snapchat ads.
 The video below was formatted vertically to appeal to a younger audience and was translated to reach audiences all over the world.

 When Cosmopolitan collaborated with shoe brand Sperry, the Sperry video ad fit perfectly into Cosmopoliton’s Snapchat channel, giving it an organic feel and increasing their overall viewership.
 They created a vertical version of this 30-second ad to fit tthe vertical channel.

 3. Taco Bell

-Taco Bell has seen frequent success with Snapchat ads.
+Taco Bell has seen frequent success with vertical ads.
 They’ve used vertical videos to introduce and promote new food creations, including the ad below for their spicy Diablo sauce.